simonoxen/plastimatch/doc/sphinx/getting_started.rst

 Getting help
 ------------

-Don't panic!
+Don't panic!  -Douglas Adams

 If you have problems downloading or installing plastimatch, please send an email to our list.
+We're friendly people.

   http://groups.google.com/group/plastimatch